SSoelvsten/adiar/FUTURE_WORK.md

 aggressively garbage collect each level while the algorithms are running.
 This can safe concurrent disk usage and so allow computation on even bigger instances before running out of disk space.

-### Non-comparison based sorting on numbers
-The sorting in multiple variables has already been reduced to a simple sorting on a single 64-bit key in the representation of nodes and arcs.
-It should be possible to exploit this with a radix sort for an _O(N)_ time complexity, though maybe one will not gain too much due to the _O(sort(N))_ I/O lower bound.

 ### From _recursive_ algorithm to _time-forward processing_ and back again
 Most implementations, such as the ones in [[Brace90, Dijk16](#references)], make